valkey-io/valkey-doc/docs/reference/cluster-spec.md

 unique configuration epochs.

 That said, manual interventions or resharding may change the cluster configuration in different ways.
-The Redis Cluster main liveness property requires that slot configurations always converge, so under every circumstance we really want all the master nodes to have a different `configEpoch`.
+The Valkey Cluster main liveness property requires that slot configurations always converge, so under every circumstance we really want all the master nodes to have a different `configEpoch`.